Ghana

 Council details

-The Ministry of Environment, Science, Technology and Innovation (MESTI) in Ghana is committed to promoting sustainable environmental management and the integration of science, technology, and innovation into national development.
+The Ministry of Environment, Science, Technology and Innovation (MESTI) in Ghana is committed to promoting sustainable environmental management.
+Furthermore, it integrates science, technology, and innovation into national development.

 MESTI achieves this by formulating effective policies and providing oversight through the monitoring and evaluation of sector plans, programmes, and projects.
 The Ministry’s central goal is to accelerate socio-economic development through environmentally friendly scientific and technological practices.

-By fostering the use of appropriate technologies and creating a robust regulatory framework, MESTI works to improve livelihoods, protect natural resources, and advance Ghana’s development priorities.
+MESTI fosters the use of appropriate technologies and promotes the creation of a robust regulatory framework.
+These efforts aim to improve livelihoods, protect natural resources, and advance Ghana’s development priorities.

 Ghana has been an active participant in the Science Granting Councils Initiative (SGCI), which supports the strengthening of research management systems across sub-Saharan Africa.
 The SGCI has played a key role in enhancing Ghana’s global research visibility and collaborative capacity.